bfp4/skeert/README.md

 This project is in progess.
-It is a program that can take ina  song and give back it's notes.
+It is a program that can take in a song and give back it's notes.